yeager-eren/rango-client/CONTRIBUTING.md

 ## Release workflow

 A release can be a lib or an app/client release.
-We are publishing our libs to `npm` and our apps to `vercel`.
+We are publishing our libs to `npm` and our apps (client) to `vercel`.

-If a package is app, you need to add the package name to `scripts/publish.config.mjs` and then after getting a `PROJECT_ID` from Vercel, you need to set it as enviroment variable as well.
+If a package is app, you need to add the package name to `scripts/deploy/config.mjs` and then after getting a `PROJECT_ID` from Vercel, you need to set it as enviroment variable as well.

 ### Prerelase